elapouya/addicted/README.rst

 NoAttrDict
 ----------

-Works like DictExt, except that it returns a ‘NoAttr‘ value when an attribute is missing.
+Works like AddDict, except that it returns a ‘NoAttr‘ value when an attribute is missing.
 Please read `noattr <https://pypi.python.org/pypi/noattr/>`_ package notes for explaination about ‘NoAttr‘ ::

     from addicted import Dict,NoAttrDict
-    d1 = DictExt()
+    d1 = AddDict()
     d2 = NoAttrDict()

     print type(d1.a.b.c.d)
-    >>> <class 'addicted.DictExt'>
+    >>> <class 'addicted.AddDict'>

     print type(d2.a.b.c.d)
     >>> <class 'noattr.NoAttrType'>